LaurentRDC/scikit-ued/docs/tutorials/visualization.rst

     import numpy as np
     import matplotlib.pyplot as plt
+    from crystals import Crystal
-    from skued import Crystal, patterson
+    from skued import patterson

     # Simulation of polycrystalline diffraction pattern
     # for monoclinic VO2